Today is Memorial Day – a time to pay tribute to the men and women in uniform who died in service to their country.

 One of them is 2Lt Carrick W. Heiskell, son of Arkansas Gazette editor J. N. Heiskell.
 2Lt Heiskell died while flying for the Air Transport Command in the Himalayas during World War II.
 He was posthumously the recipient of the Distinguished Unit Emblem, Purple Heart, and the Air Medal.

 Founded in 1843, Mount Holly has been called “The Westminster Abbey of Arkansas.”
 Thousands of visitors come each year.
 Those interested in history come to see the resting places of the territorial citizens of the state, including governors, senators, generals, black artisans, and even a Cherokee princess.
 For others the cemetery is an open air museum of artistic eras: Classical, Victorian, Art Deco, Modern––expressed in gravestone styles from simple to elaborate.
 Some come to read the epitaphs that range from heartbreaking to humorous to mysterious.

 Though a City of Little Rock facility, the cemetery is maintained by the Mount Holly Cemetery Association, a non-profit organization with a volunteer Board of Directors.
 The cemetery is located at 1200 South Broadway in Little Rock.
 Gates are open from 8 a.m. until 5 p.m. in the summer and from 8 a.m. until 4 p.m. in the winter.

-Thomas D. Merrick was born on 23 May, 1814, in Hampden County, Massachusetts.
-He later moved to Indianapolis IN and Louisville KY before ending up in Little Rock.
+_Thomas D. Merrick was born on May 23, 1814, in Hampden County, Massachusetts.
+He later moved to Indianapolis and Louisville before ending up in Little Rock.